danvk/boggle-paper/paper/content.typ

 letter buckets on a single core, the Branch and Bound procedure completes in just 70 seconds.
 Compared to the 12 days it would have taken for exhaustive search, this represents a 15,000x speedup.

 Using ENABLE2K, this search finds 42 distinct boards (up to symmetry) that score 500 points or more.
-Each of these boards can also be found via the hillclimbing procedure, which gives us confidence that it is an effective way to find the global maximum.
+Each of these boards can also be found via the hillclimbing procedure.

 For 3x4 Boggle, we use two letter buckets in the four corners and three buckets for the other eight cells.
 The Branch and Bound procedure completes in 5h54m on a single core.
 This represents a 3,000,000x speedup compared to the 2,000 CPU years that exhaustive search would have required.

 This search finds 33 distinct boards that score 1,500 points or more.
 Again, each of these boards can also be found via the hillclimbing procedure.
+This gives us confidence that it is an effective way to find the global maximum.

 === Results for 4x4
 <result-for-4x4>
 Three 4x4 runs were completed, with the ENABLE2K, OSPD5 and NASPA2023 word lists.
-The former was completed before the “deduped Multiboggle” optimization, and its runtime was longer.
 The same bucketing was used as 3x4: two buckets in the corners, three in the other cells.

 - *ENABLE2K*: Found 32 boards with Score$>=$3500 in 23,000 CPU hours
-  #footnote[This run did predated the deduped multiboggle optimization, so it ran considerably slower than the other runs.]
+  #footnote[This run predated the deduped multiboggle optimization, so it ran considerably slower than the other runs.]
 - *OSPD5*: Found 46 boards with Score$>=$3600 in 7,500 CPU hours
 - *NASPA2023*: Found 40 boards with Score$>=$3700 in 9,000 CPU hours.